pointW/helping_hands_website/content/authors/Haibo Zhao/_index.md

 ---
 # Display name
-title: Heng Tian
+title: Haibo Zhao

 # Username (this should match the folder name)
 authors:
-- Heng Tian
+- Haibo Zhao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: M.S. student, Robotics (ECE)
+role: M.S. student, CS

 # Organizations/Affiliations
 organizations: